taw00/writing-resources/Documents/howto-joplin.md

-# Joplin, Writing Managed as a Project
+# Joplin: Writing Managed as a Project

 Joplin is an end-to-end encrypted notebook manager that enables contextual storage of nearly anything: Documents, Images, Files, everything.
-Everything is structured as either a notebook (a folder) or a [markdown document](https://en.wikipedia.org/wiki/Markdown) (just like the document you are reading now).
+Everything is structured as either a notebook (a folder) or a [markdown document](https://joplinapp.org/markdown/) (just like the document you are reading now).
 Non-markdown objects (images, files, etc) are attachments within markdown documents.
 Thus, everything retains context.

 Joplin is my second brain.
 It's where I store all of my ideas, many of my draft documents, all of my staged blog posts.
 It's my creative dumping ground.
 It's also where I do a ton of drafting before moving to Google Docs or LibreOffice.